jhudson8/backbone-xhr-events/README.md

 Event Names
 -----------
-The event name can be overridden by setting the ```event``` attribute on the request options but otherwise it will be:
+The async event name can be overridden by setting the ```event``` attribute on the request options but otherwise it will be:
  * fetch: ```read```
  * save: ```update```
  * destroy: ```delete```